thomas-melville/myNotes/General/Career_Development/Security/TLS_SSL.md

 ##### Establishing a TLS connection #####
 Handshake is the most important part of connection establishment exchange important info regarding properties
-It's a hybrid of asymmetric and symmetric encryption
+Its a hybrid of asymmetric and symmetric encryption

 https://dzone.com/articles/establishing-a-tls-connection-part-4